 SHUV (South Hampshire's Unheard Voices)

 SHUV (South Hampshire's Unheard Voices) is an alliance of community groups originally formed to oppose the (now defunct) regional plan to build 80,000 homes in south Hampshire.
-There remain proposals for major developments such as 10,000 houses in the Fareham Strategic Development Area.
+There remain proposals for major developments such as over 6,000 houses at Welborne (formerly the Fareham Strategic Development Area).

 A Mega-shed Near You?